 Receptors are macromolecules involved in chemical signaling between and within cells; they may be located on the cell surface membrane or within the cytoplasm (see table ).
 Activated receptors directly or indirectly regulate cellular biochemical processes (eg, ion conductance, protein phosphorylation, DNA transcription, enzymatic activity).

 Molecules (eg, drugs, hormones, neurotransmitters) that bind to a receptor are called ligands.
-The binding can be specific and reversible.
+The binding can be specific and reversible or irreversible.
 A ligand may activate or inactivate a receptor; activation may increase or decrease a particular cell function.
 Each ligand may interact with multiple receptor subtypes.
 Few if any drugs are absolutely specific for one receptor or subtype, but most have relative selectivity.
 Selectivity is the degree to which a drug acts on a given site relative to other sites; selectivity relates largely to physicochemical binding of the drug to cellular receptors.
 (See also Overview of Pharmacodynamics Overview of Pharmacodynamics Pharmacodynamics (sometimes described as what a drug does to the body) is the study of the biochemical, physiologic, and molecular effects of drugs on the body and involves receptor binding... read more .)

 A drug’s ability to affect a given receptor is related to the drug’s affinity (probability of the drug occupying a receptor at any given instant) and intrinsic efficacy (intrinsic activity—degree to which a ligand activates receptors and leads to cellular response).
 A drug’s affinity and activity are determined by its chemical structure.